Kikyo-16/Sound_event_detection/README.md

 ### Specialized decision surface (SDS) and disentangled feature (DF)
 We propose specialized decision surface (SDS) and disentangled feature (DF) in paper [Specialized Decision Surface and Disentangled Feature for Weakly-Supervised Polyphonic Sound Event Detection](https://arxiv.org/abs/1905.10091).

-There are mainly 2 contribution in our work:
+There are mainly 3 contribution in our work:
-  - The Multiple instance learning (MIL) framework with pooling module and the neural network is commonly utilized for the weakly-supervised learning task, base on which we compare the performances of different MIL approach including the instance-level and embedding-level approach, present a method to generate frame-level probabilities for the embedding-level approach and propose a specialized decision surface for the embedding-level attention pooling.
+  - The Multiple instance learning (MIL) framework with pooling module and the neural network is commonly utilized for the weakly-supervised learning task, base on which we compare the performances of different MIL approach including the instance-level and embedding-level approach and propose a method to generate frame-level probabilities for the embedding-level approach.
+  - We propose a specialized decision surface for the embedding-level attention pooling.
   - Disentangled feature (DF) is proposed to ease the problem caused by the co-occurrence of categories.
 We describe it in detail in the paper.

   The model architecture utilized in our experiments is the same as the PS-model discussed in the next section.